GLOBAL MARKETS-Shares rise on U.S. economic data, euro hits year high

 The euro gained as traders had expected a slower pace of inflation in the euro zone and subsequent lower interest rates.

-Major currency markets have been broadly stable as investors retreat from emerging markets to safer bets like the euro, dollar, yen and Swiss franc.
+Major currency markets have been broadly stable as investors retreated from emerging markets to safer bets like the euro, dollar, yen and Swiss franc.

 "The euro certainly looks good, everything is in place for more gains.
 But I wouldn't race out and buy it at the moment," said Graham Davidson, FX trader with NAB in London.